Boarding Schools for Girls in Lansing, Illinois

 If your daughter is exhibiting depression, anxiety, low self-confidence, trauma, or PTSD, our professional staff is qualified to face these struggles.

-This residential treatment center is unlike common boarding schools in Illinois, in that it offers therapy in a loving, homey atmosphere.
+This special Christian boarding school is unlike common boarding schools in Illinois, in that it offers therapy in a loving, homey atmosphere.
 Girls here feel cared for and at ease, while being highly supervised.
 This has been demonstrated to be the background in which troubled teenagers experience the greatest measure of success.

 Building an environment that does not feel like an institution is necessary for helpful therapy.
 If girls do not feel comfortable and cared for, they will not be willing to be as open as they will need to be to enable our counselors and therapists to truly treat core issues that lead to unhealthy and problematic behaviors.